Tionbai/base-app-node-webpack/README.md

 This app uses Webpack 4.

-Webpack and Babel is set up.
+Webpack, Babel, Eslint, Prettier, Sass, fonts and images assets are set up.
 Change configs as you wish.

 Develop your app and deploy for production.